microsoft/Quantum/samples/getting-started/teleportation/README.md

 ## Running the Sample ##

+This sample can be run in a number of different ways, depending on your preferred environment.

 ### Jupyter Notebook ###

 From the command line, start Jupyter Notebook and open the [Notebook.ipynb](./Notebook.ipynb) file.